 Marie C. Robidoux

 Marie C. Robidoux works as a consultant specializing in Aboriginal and industry relations, consultation and community engagement, and is an expert in land management and the land issues of concern to First Nations.

 She has worked over the years for provincial and federal governments, the energy service industry, Aboriginal governments and the oil and gas industry in Québec, Alberta, Yukon, Northwest Territories, Nunavut and Saskatchewan.

 Rocky Sinclair is Cree, originally from the northern Alberta community of Lesser Slave Lake.
 He has dedicated over 25 years of his professional career to Aboriginal business development and entrepreneurship, from front line services to senior management.

 He is currently the Chief Executive Officer of the Alberta Indian Investment Corporation, whose primary focus is on commercial developmental lending, business education and support services for Alberta First Nations.

 Warren Fraleigh since July 2017 has served as the Executive Director for Haven an educational institute registered with the BC Private Training Institutions Branch.
 Warren has worked in the industrial construction and maintenance industry for over 30 years and holds Journeyman and Red Seal certification in the Construction Boilermaker and Welder trades.
-Appointed in April of 2013 as the Executive Director for the Building Trades of Alberta, Warren now promotes the interests of over 75,000 tradespersons and 21 Local Unions.
+His previous position was the Executive Director for the Building Trades of Alberta, promoted the interests of over 75,000 tradespersons and 21 Local Unions.